Rahul-kumar-modi/Questions_and_its_Answers/README.md

    Write an asynchronous function that takes an array of numbers and returns a new array of Promises where each number is multiplied by 2 after a delay of 500 milliseconds.

 Q.ColorBoxes:-
-Color the boxes with random color everytime
+Color the boxes with random color everytime.

+Q.Factorial:-
+Finding factorial.

 Q.BussinessNameGenerator:-/* Create a business name generator by combining list of adjectives and shop name and another word
 Adjectives:  Crazy, Amazing, Fire || Shop Name:  Engine, Foods, Garments  || Another Word:  Bros, Limited , Hub